neondatabase/website/content/docs/ai/ai-langchain.md

 LangChain is an open-source framework for developing applications powered by Large Language Models (LLMs).
 It enables developers to build sophisticated AI-powered applications that use LLMs to reason about how to provide answers and take actions based on the provided context.
 Context includes such things as prompt instructions, example inputs and responses, and the content or data that responses should be based on.

-Essentially, with LangChain, you can connect LLMs with external data sources and sequence multiple commands (a series of prompts) to achieve a desired result.
+With LangChain, you can connect LLMs with external data sources and sequence multiple commands (a series of prompts) to achieve the desired result.

 This guide shows how to create an application that allows you to ask your database questions in natural language.
 The application transforms your question into an SQL query, runs the query, and returns a natural language response based on the query result.
 This guide uses the [Titanic Dataset](https://www.kaggle.com/datasets/vinicius150987/titanic3), available on [Kaggle](https://www.kaggle.com).